Updated on September 29th, 2022 by Nate Parsh

 Source: Investor presentation

-The surfactants business is Stepan’s largest by revenue, accounting for over 70% of total sales.
+The surfactants business is Stepan’s largest by revenue, accounting for ~65% of total sales in the most recent quarter.
 A surfactant is an organic compound that contains both water-soluble and water-insoluble components.
 Surfactants are key ingredients in consumer and industrial cleaning compounds such as detergents, cleansing agents, emulsifiers, foaming or defoaming agents, viscosity builders, degreasers and others.

 Stepan offers a broad range of surfactant chemicals and creates custom surfactants and formulated blends to meet unique customer demands.
 These surfactants are used in a wide variety of applications such as a foaming agent for shampoo, agents used in oil recovery and emulsifiers for agricultural insecticides.